How to File a Fictitious Firm Name (DBA) in Nevada

 What are the steps to file a DBA in Nevada?

-Step 1 – Obtain the Form
+Step 2: Obtain the Fictitious Firm Name Form

-A FFN form will need to be obtained from every county in Nevada where business is conducted.
+An FFN form will need to be obtained from every county in Nevada where business is conducted.
 If physically operating in multiple counties, note that each county’s form is different and will have to be picked up individually.

-Step 2 – Fill out the Form
+Step 3: Fill out the Form

 Information requested on the Fictitious Firm Name form typically includes:

-Step 3 – Notarize the Form
+Step 4: Notarize the Form

-Step 4 – Submit the Form
+Step 5: Submit the Form

 Submit the filing fee and form to the County Clerk.
 A Fictitious Firm Name Certificate will be provided by the Clerk.

-Registering a Fictitious Name will not stop anyone else from registering the exact same name in Nevada.
-If stopping others from using your business name is important, you can protect it through a trademark – See how to protect your name through a trademark.
+If stopping others from using your business name is important, you can protect it through a federal trademark through the U.S. Patent & Trademark Office.